• Home

 Step 6: Determine how you’ll measure success

 Because your SMART growth strategy goals should have included a result, you have a great idea of what you’ll be measuring.
-So, now you just need to determine how you’ll actually measure those results and when you’ll be measuring them.
+So, now you just need to determine how you’ll actually measure and audit those results and when you’ll be measuring them.

 If your growth goals are related to revenue, make sure to incorporate that into how you keep track of revenue and potentially communicate it to your accountant or bookkeeper so they can keep tabs.